Nathan Healy

 Frequently Asked Questions

-Yes, solar panels typically increase home value in Spartanburg.
-Research from Zillow shows homes with solar panels sell for approximately 4.1% more than comparable homes without them.
+Yes, solar panels can increase your home’s value in Spartanburg.
+According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
+On a $300,000 Spartanburg home, that could mean over $12,000 in added value.